Code-Institute-Submissions/HowellsJonathan-justBooks/readme.md

 -   ### The site is responsive all on devices and viewports

-## Possible Features to be implemented / drawback of my coding
+## Possible Features to be implemented

 -   ### Commenting on reviews